Brandon-Johns/Vicon-DataStream-SDK-examples/readme.md

 		- Use when the call must not block
 		- e.g. need to receive frames while also sending commands to a robot at a higher frequency
 	- <code>GetFrame_GetUnread</code>
 		- If the cached frame has not yet been read, returns instantly.
-Otherwise blocks until a new frame arrives
+Otherwise, blocks until a new frame arrives
 		- Use when blocking is acceptable, but duplicate frames are not
 		- e.g. a simple program to receive and write every frame to excel
 	- <code>GetFrame_WaitForNew</code>